What is syndactyly?

 - hardening of scar tissue

-If your child experiences complications, additional surgeries may be necessary for your child to have full function of the fingers or toes.
-Additional surgeries to improve the appearance of the hand or toes can also be arranged for a future date.
+If your child experiences complications, additional surgeries may be necessary to help them gain full function of their fingers or toes.
+Additional surgeries to improve the appearance of their hand or toes can also be arranged for a future date.

 Your child’s hand or foot will continue to grow normally after the surgery.
 Some children may require additional surgery when they reach adolescence, after their hands and feet have grown and fully matured.